-More Than 250 Guests Invited to LES MISERABLES Community Giveback at The Dr. Phillips Center For The Performing Arts
+More Than 250 Guests Invited To LES MISERABLES Community Giveback At The Dr. Phillips Center For The Performing Arts

+23-24 Broadway seasons wraps up with community giveback for veterans, teachers and seniors.

-Dr. Phillips Center for the Performing Arts announced that more than 250 veterans, teachers and seniors will attend Broadway's Les Misérables on Saturday, June 29, 2024.
+Dr. Phillips Center for the Performing Arts has announced more than 250 veterans, teachers and seniors will attend Broadway's Les Misérables on Saturday, June 29, 2024.

-Through community support provided by Steve and Ingrid Clapp, Experience Kissimmee, Kaufman and Lynd, Massey Services, Inc., Pepsi, Waste Pro, Sysco and VyStar Credit Union – special guests will spend time at the arts center with a preshow experience in the PNC suite for the matinee showing of Broadway's Les Misérables, closing with an evening gathering on the Kessler Tier/Rooftop ahead of the evening performance.
+Through community support provided by Steve and Ingrid Clapp, Experience Kissimmee, Kaufman & Lynd, Massey Services, Inc., Sysco, VyStar Credit Union and Waste Pro – special guests will spend time at the arts center with a preshow experience in the PNC suite for the matinee showing of Broadway's Les Misérables, closing with an evening gathering on the Kessler Tier/Rooftop ahead of the evening performance.

 “Delivering Arts for Every Life is engrained in our community giveback initiative.
 We are honored to welcome guests from across three regions at the arts center,” says Kathy Ramsberger, president & CEO of the Dr. Phillips Center.